 Gonzaga had many dreams for her schools.
 One was to build a Church, as worthy as possible to be the house of the Lord, “beautiful so as to lift the hearts of those who entered it to God”.
 On her journeys overseas she saw many beautiful churches and she noted the features she would like in this “Children’s Church” (as she called it); such as the star-studded ceiling which she saw in the Church, Ara Coeli, in Rome, however, she had very little money.

-Next day they returned and Rev. Mother was charmed with Miss Metternich, such a beautiful, simple, refined girl.
+The next day they returned and Reverend Mother was charmed with Miss Metternich, such a beautiful, simple, refined girl.
 Mother Gonzaga was impressed that these two ladies were anxious to matriculate in order to secure a higher salary in a situation, so she agreed to their coming, even suggesting delicately that Miss Metternich could perhaps conduct a class in German and that would be counted as part-payment of her pension (fees).
-Miss Metternich smiled and said she had never done so, by would try!
-The young ladies were taken on a tour of the convent and then M. Gonzaga provided lunch for the “poor foreigners”.
-(Countess said later that she was starving and very grateful).
+Miss Metternich smiled and said she had never done so, by would try.
+The young ladies were taken on a tour of the convent and then Mother Gonzaga provided lunch for the “poor foreigners” (the Countess said later that she was starving and very grateful).

-Then suddenly a telegram announcing the death of the Countess on 28 April, 1899.
+Then suddenly a telegram announcing the death of the Countess on 28 April 1899.
 Two days before the steamer arrived at Marseilles, she was at a ball on the ship, when she received word that a frail boy in the steerage had been taken suddenly ill.
-(The Countess frequently visited the poorer travelers in steerage and she had taken a particular interest in this child and his mother.)
+The Countess frequently visited the poorer travellers in steerage and she had taken a particular interest in this child and his mother.
 Without wrapping up against the cold, she went to them and spent some time helping to nurse the boy.

-The Metternich family were prompt in telling Mother Gonzaga that the will would be carried out as soon as possible, and were always most generous and courteous towards her.
-In spite of their efforts the money did not come until November 1901 by which time the building of the Church had started again in Sept.
-1899 and stopped again in Aug.
-1900.
+The Metternich family were prompt in telling Mother Gonzaga that the will would be carried out as soon as possible and were always most generous and courteous towards her.
+In spite of their efforts the money did not come until November 1901 by which time the building of the Church had started again in September 1899 and stopped again in August 1900.
 The Chapel was ultimately completed due to the foresight, spirit and generosity of the Countess.

-View and download (pdf) more information regarding the fascinating life of Countess Elizabeth Wolff Metternich and her generosity that resulted in the completion of The Chapel.
+View and download more information below regarding the fascinating life of Countess Elizabeth Wolff Metternich and her generosity that resulted in the completion of The Chapel.